-I Asked 8 Recruiters for Signs that You’ll Get the Job Offer
+I Asked 8 Recruiters for Signs You’ll Get the Job Offer

 We’ve all sat in our car after a job interview wondering if we did well.